Ursuline Academy is an independent, Catholic school community that empowers students for leadership and service in our global society.

 The Alumnae Association of Ursuline Academy was formed in 1911, and Mary Russell, class of 1895, was its first president.
 Ursuline Academy’s distinguished alumnae now number more than 3,800 women.

-For more than 120 years, Ursuline Academy has served as an academic cornerstone in Wilmington, teaching, inspiring, and developing our students to become leaders both in and out of the classroom.
+For 125 years, Ursuline Academy has served as an academic cornerstone in Wilmington, teaching, inspiring, and developing our students to become leaders both in and out of the classroom.
 The strength of the Ursuline community, both past and present, and the influence of our academic excellence not only ensure the growth of our legacy for decades to come but also create a comprehensive and collaborative learning environment for our students to thrive in today.